rcarrata/rcarrata.github.io/_posts/2022-03-07-sign-images-2.md

 Now that we have deployed our Tekton Tasks and Tekton Pipelines, let's test them running the [Signed Tekton Pipeline](https://github.com/rcarrata/ocp4-network-security/blob/main/sign-images/manifests/sign-images-pipeline.yaml).

-* But before to start, we need to add the imagePullSecrets to the ServiceAccount "pipeline" and "default":
+* But before starting, we need to add the imagePullSecrets to the ServiceAccount "pipeline" and "default":

 ```sh
 export NAMESPACE=workshop